Azure/aks-engine/docs/kubernetes/monitoring.md

 ## Intro to Heapster

 Monitoring your cluster in Kubernetes is powered by a component called [Heapster](https://github.com/kubernetes/Heapster/).
 Heapster is a pod that is responsible for aggregating monitoring data from across all the nodes and pods in your cluster.
 Heapster is necessary for viewing monitoring data in the Kubernetes dashboard as well as in Grafana.
-Heapster comes preinstalled on `acs-engine` deployments.
+Heapster comes preinstalled on `aks-engine` deployments.
 To ensure that Heapster is set up in your cluster and is running:
 1. Ensure you have set up a [working kubernetes cluster](../kubernetes.md) and are able to use kubectl
 2. Run `kubectl get pods --namespace=kube-system`